Let's Talk Spring 2023

 Let's Talk in the Spring will begin the Week of Jan 23 and end on May 12.

 Not all students want or need on-going counseling and may just need a one-time meeting to get some input on smaller problems.
 Let's Talk allows students the opportunity to have a quick consultation with a CPS counselor who can provide their professional insight, as well as assist with referrals to CPS or other campus resources.

-Please note that Let's Talk services and locations are not intended for crisis situations or on-going counseling.
-To receive those CPS services, please call or stop into our main office at 406-994-4531 or 211 Swingle, above Medical Services.
+Students can find the Let's Talk times and locations below.
+Please note that Let's Talk services are not intended for crisis situations or on-going counseling.
+To receive those CPS services, please call our main office at 406-994-4531.
 Let's Talk is for non-crisis consultation regarding smaller questions/issues.

 FAQ about Let's Talk

 Let's Talk is a program that provides easy access to informal, confidential conversations with clinicians from CPS.
 Clinicians hold virtual drop-in hours at designated times and days throughout the week.
 There is no appointment necessary and no fee for the service.
 When you meet with the counselor you will fill out a brief, online consent form, and then the consultation can proceed.

 Who should visit Let’s Talk?

 This service is open to all MSU students.
 Let's Talk is the best fit for students who: